Where to eat the best Carbonara in Italy and how to prepare it? Let's find out more about the most loved Italian dish.

 Pour the cooking water on the spaghetti using a ladle until they are cooked.
 Once you obtain a creamy consistency you can turn off the heat and pour the cheese and eggs cream.
 Then, blend spaghetti and cream togheter and prepare dishes.
 Finally, add guanciale, the remaining Pecorino and an abundant sprinkling of pepper.

 This way you will get a real, tasty and delicious Carbonara.
 You can cook it for lunch, especially when you have guests as friends or relatives in order to share moments of happiness.
-So you will be able to dream and, why not, imagine yourself seated at the table of a nice osteria in the centre of Rome, with the Ponentino wind caressing your hair while someone is singing a romantic Italian song somewhere in streets of the capital of Italy.
+So you will be able to dream and, why not, imagine yourself seated at the table of a nice osteria in the centre of Rome, with the Ponentino wind caressing your hair while someone is singing a romantic Italian song somewhere in the streets of the capital of Italy.